 Pitta: carrots, cauliflower, (fresh) coriander, broccoli, leafy greens

 - Black pepper, ground

 - Coriander, ground /whole coriander seeds

 - Cumin, ground

 - Cumin seeds

 - Turmeric, ground

-Jaggery - cheap and cheerful you can get this online at Ocado or online health food stores in a block from which you cut chunks off.
-In the supermarket the closest option is Billington’s Molasses Sugar or a coconut sugar.
+Jaggery — a cheap and cheerful sweetener you can get this online at Ocado or online health food stores in a block, from which you cut chunks off.
+In the supermarket, the closest option is Billington’s Molasses Sugar or coconut sugar.